c2corg/c2c_images/README.md

 Run unit tests via `npm run test`

-For s3 tests, you need to run a local instance of minio via docker `docker-compose -f docker-compose-minio.yml up`.
+To include s3 tests, you need to run a local instance of minio via docker `docker-compose -f docker-compose-minio.yml up`.
-Then run s3 tests via `npm run test:s3`
+Then run all tests via `npm run test:all`.

 ## Building and running with Docker